Balancing Independence and Safety: Free-Range Parenting Laws and Child Neglect

 Utah

 In 2018, Utah led the way in the Free-Range Parenting movement in the United States by passing a law that significantly boosts children’s independence.
-This law enables children to walk to school, play outside, and stay at home alone without their parents facing neglect charges, provided the child’s basic needs are met and the activities suit their age.
+The law allows children to walk to school, play outside, and stay home alone without parents facing neglect charges, as long as the child’s basic needs are met and the activities fit their age.
 The intent behind this legislation is to enhance self-sufficiency, resilience, and problem-solving skills in children.

 Texas